raamdev/independent-publisher/README.md

 By default, the main navigation menu (Primary Menu) only appears on non-Single pages.
 This is meant to keep the Single Post pages clean and simple.
 You can change this default behavior by enabling "Show Nav Menu on Single Posts" in *Appearance -> Customize -> General Options*.

 If you want your Single Posts menu to be differnet than your Primary Navigation menu, you can select a different menu for Single Posts in *Apperanace -> Menus -> Manage Locations -> Single Posts Menu*.

+### How do I change the footer credits?

+You can change the footer credits by overriding the function that displays them (`independent_publisher_footer_credits()`) and making that function return something else (or return blank to remove footer content entirely).

+Before making such a change, you'll want make sure you're using a [Child Theme](https://github.com/raamdev/independent-publisher#using-a-child-theme-to-customize-independent-publisher) so that future theme updates don't override your modifications.
+The `functions.php` file that comes with the [Independent Publisher Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) includes [an example](https://github.com/raamdev/independent-publisher-child-theme/blob/master/functions.php#L36) for overriding the footer credits function.

 ## Color Schemes